Tutoring: Tutoring as "shadow education"

 Tutoring has also emerged as a supplement to public and private schooling in many countries.
 The supplementary nature of tutoring is a feature in the domain of what some scholars have termed "shadow education".
-Shadow education has been defined as "a set of educational activities that occur out side formal schooling and are designed to enhance the student's formal school career."
+Shadow education has been defined as "a set of educational activities that occur outside formal schooling and are designed to enhance the student's formal school career."
 The term "shadow" has four components to it: firstly, the existence of and need for tutoring is produced by the existence of the formal education system; secondly, the formal education system is the mainstream system and thus tutoring is its shadow; thirdly, the focus remains on mainstream education in schools; fourthly, tutoring is largely informal and unstructured as compared to formal or mainstream education.
 As a consequence of the popularity of shadow education, private tutoring can sometimes overshadow mainstream education with more priority given to enrolling in private tutoring centers.
 Mark Bray claims that "Especially near the time of major external examinations, schools in some countries may be perceived by pupils to be less able to cater for their specific needs."